Presidency of Warren G. Harding: European relations

-Harding took office less than two years after the end of World War I, and his administration faced several issues in the aftermath of that conflict.
+Harding took office just over two years and three months after the end of World War I, and his administration faced several issues in the aftermath of that conflict.
 Harding made it clear when he appointed Hughes as Secretary of State that the former justice would run foreign policy, a change from Wilson's close management of international affairs.
 Harding and Hughes frequently communicated, and the president remained well-informed regarding the state of foreign affairs, but he rarely overrode any of Hughes's decisions.
 Hughes did have to work within some broad outlines; after taking office, Harding hardened his stance on the League of Nations, deciding the U.S. would not join even a scaled-down version of the League.

 With the Treaty of Versailles unratified by the Senate, the U.S. remained technically at war with Germany, Austria, and Hungary.
 Peacemaking began with the Knox–Porter Resolution, declaring the U.S. at peace and reserving any rights granted under Versailles.
 Treaties with Germany, Austria and Hungary, each containing many of the non-League provisions of the Treaty of Versailles, were ratified in 1921.
 This still left the question of relations between the U.S. and the League.
 Hughes' State Department initially ignored communications from the League, or tried to bypass it through direct communications with member nations.
 By 1922, though, the U.S., through its consul in Geneva, was dealing with the League.
 The U.S. refused to participate in any League meeting with political implications, but it sent observers to sessions on technical and humanitarian matters.
 Harding stunned the capital when he sent to the Senate a message supporting the participation of the U.S. in the proposed Permanent Court of International Justice (also known as the "World Court").
 His proposal was not favorably received by most senators, and a resolution supporting U.S. membership in the World Court was drafted and promptly buried in the Foreign Affairs Committee.